History of Tom Hanks in Timeline

 In 2016, Tom Hanks endorsed former Secretary of State Hillary Clinton in the 2016 presidential election.

-In April 2017, Tom Hanks stated he would boycott the NFL for two years after the Raiders filed for relocation to Las Vegas, despite being a fan of the Oakland Athletics and the Raiders.
+In April 2017, Tom Hanks stated he would boycott the NFL for two years after the Raiders relocated to Las Vegas.

-In 2017, Tom Hanks donated new espresso machines to the White House press corps for a third time, accompanied by a note encouraging the fight for truth and justice.
+In 2017, Tom Hanks donated a new espresso machine to the White House press corps, accompanied by a note about truth and justice.

 2017: Publication of Uncommon Type

-In 2017, Tom Hanks' collection of short stories inspired by his typewriter collection, Uncommon Type, was published.
+In 2017, Tom Hanks's collection of short stories, Uncommon Type, inspired by his typewriter collection, was published.

 July 2018: Wildfire in Mati, Greece

-In July 2018, a devastating wildfire ripped through the seaside village of Mati, near Athens, Greece, killing more than 100 people.
-Tom Hanks and his family's efforts to bring attention and aid to the victims contributed to their honorary citizenship.
+In July 2018, a devastating wildfire ripped through the seaside village of Mati, near Athens, which killed more than 100 people, leading to Hanks' efforts in bringing global attention and appealing for aid, which eventually led to him becoming an honorary Greek citizen.

 In a 2018 interview, Tom Hanks further attributed his type 2 diabetes condition to a combination of genetics and lifestyle choices.